How ALUNBRIG® (brigatinib) May Help As Your First Targeted Treatment for ALK+ Metastatic Non-Small Cell Lung Cancer

 More than half of all patients (9 out of 14) who responded to ALUNBRIG maintained that response for 2 years or longer

-- This means that the average time to symptoms getting worse was 26.7 months for patients taking ALUNBRIG compared with 8.3 months for patients taking crizotinib
+The median time to symptoms getting worse was 26.7 months for patients taking ALUNBRIG compared with 8.3 months for patients taking crizotinib.

 Every patient is different.
 Always talk to your doctor if you have any questions about ALUNBRIG.